Patients in Crystal Lake ask Allergy Center: Why do some allergies strike in adulthood?

 Sudden or “new” allergies may also have been developing for three to five years before a reaction occurs.

 Appointments and consultations may be conveniently scheduled online or at 847 888 8802.
-Advanced Allergy and Asthma Associates offices are located in three communities: 730 East Terra Cotta Avenue in Crystal Lake, 350 Surryse Road in Lake Barrington, and 2445 Westfield Drive in Elgin, Illinois.
+Advanced Allergy and Asthma Associates offices are located in three communities: 730 East Terra Cotta Avenue in Crystal Lake and 2445 Westfield Drive in Elgin, Illinois.